shlomiassaf/ngrid/apps/ngrid-demo-app/content/features/grid/default-settings.md

 ---
-title: Default Settings
+title: Global Settings
-path: features/grid/default-settings
+path: features/grid/global-settings
 parent: features/grid
 ordinal: 3
 ---
-# Default Setting
+# Global Settings

 The grid is configurable, either through `@Input` properties or directly through the grid instance.
 This is also valid for grid plugins (both built-in and third party).

-In most cases, all of the configurations comes with default settings but you can define your own defaults as well.
+In most cases, all of the configurations comes with default settings, which you can override using the global settings.

+The settings are split into groups, each group contains a collection of relevant settings within it's context.
+The grid itself has only **one** group, called `table`

+I> Group names are strictly typed, to add a new group the type requires augmentation.

-To define a default configuration we use the `PblNgridConfigService` service:
+To access the global configuration we use the `PblNgridConfigService` service:

 ```typescript
 import { NgModule } from '@angular/core';